tobiasz-gleba/sprawdzaniekierowcow.pl/app/scripts/README.md

 ## Notes

 - The `validate-all-drivers.ts` script includes a delay between validations to avoid overwhelming the external API (default: 2000ms)
+- The validation script uses browser pooling to reduce memory consumption - a single browser instance is reused across all validations
+- Maximum concurrency is limited to 3 concurrent validations to prevent resource exhaustion
 - The `notify-invalid-drivers.ts` script groups drivers by user and sends one email per user (not one per driver)
 - Both scripts support `--dry-run` mode for testing without making actual changes
 - All scripts output detailed logs for monitoring and debugging
 - Scripts use standalone database connections and can be run independently of the web application

+## Resource Requirements

+- **validate-all-drivers.ts**: Requires at least 512Mi memory (2Gi recommended) due to Chromium browser usage
+- **notify-invalid-drivers.ts**: Requires minimal memory (256Mi sufficient)
+- Browser instances are optimized with flags to reduce memory consumption
+- All resources are properly cleaned up when scripts complete or encounter errors